 • Review of the site development proposals / planning application;

 • Submission of a Schedule 6 agreement under the Drainage (NI) Order 1973;

-• Discharge Options and Application (if required);
+• Provision of discharge options and application (if required);

 Background to Drainage Assessment and Flood Risk Assessments in Northern Ireland (NI)